ztenretep/ztenretep/README.md

 <p align="justify">My tools should help myself and ideally others.
 I would like to spare others the work I had to do to develop the necessary basics.</p>

+<p align="justify">All scripts I present here are for private use by myself.
+A commercialization is not intended.
+Certain variables or constants are to be adapted partly in the script, since an input possibility makes only then sense, if often inputs are to be changed.
+I leave an adjustment to the interested user.</p>

 <p align="justify">Last but not least I try to figure out how GitHub works and can be used.<p>